buildfoundation/mainframer/README.md

 Remote machine ought to be much faster than a laptop.
-With `mainframer` you can free up your local machine for better things — like editing source code in your IDE without lags and freezes, being able to actually _use_ your computer when the build is happening.
+With `mainframer` you can free up your local machine for better things — like editing source code in your IDE without lags and freezes, getting those *"Up to 10 hours of battery life"*, being able to actually _use_ your computer when the build is happening.

 ## Supported Actions